LVN Program in Los Angeles

 What training do I need to become an LVN?

 You must complete a vocational nursing program approved by the BVNPT.
-This typically involves 12-14 months of full-time or 18-20 months of part-time study.
+This typically involves 12-14 months of full-time study.
 The program includes classroom instruction, lab training, and hands-on clinical experience.

 *Program length when completed in normal time.